 Corrie's triple layer carrot cake consists of three smooth, moist carrot cake layers frosted with rich cream cheese frosting are simple to make!

-Divide the batter up amongst three 9 inch cake pans.
-It is between 2 1/2 cups and 3 cups of batter per pan.
+Divide the batter up among three 9-inch cake pans.
+It is between 2 ½ cups and 3 cups of batter per pan.
 Bake at 350 degrees for approximately 30 minutes.
-The cakes should be lightly browned and a toothpick should come out clean.
+The cakes should be lightly browned, and a toothpick should come out clean.
 Cool completely and remove from the cake pans.